senagab/contra/README.md

-# Contra | Advertisement Portfolio
+# Contra | Advertisement

 ## Overview
-Welcome to the **Contra** portfolio, showcasing innovative approaches to advertising and brand visibility.
+Welcome to the **Contra**, showcasing innovative approaches to advertising and brand visibility.
 This project highlights **Contra’s** expertise in redefining how brands stand out, with a track record of empowering over 2,000 clients since 2003.

 This website demonstrates **Contra’s** creative capabilities, with a clean, modern design that combines visuals with functional elements.
 The portfolio is fully responsive and follows best practices for user experience, making it accessible on all devices.